FJSte/UseCase.ShieldChecker/docs/Deployment.md

                     -CreateRessourceGroupIfNotExistsLocation "<Location>"
 ```

 This script will deploy all required resources, including the web application and database.
-Note all used parameters so you can update it in the future to uptdate to a newer version without issues.
+The process takes 15 to 30 minutes.
+Document all used parameters so you can update it in the future to uptdate to a newer version without issues.
 When the script finished you can browse to the newly created webapp and start the first run wizard to complete the setup.

 ### First Run Wizard